looker-open-source/extension-gen-ai/README.md

 There are two tabs on the extension:
 ### 2.1 Generative Explore
-User chooses a Looker Explore and asks questions using natural language.
+The user chooses a Looker Explore and asks questions using natural language.
 The application gathers the metadata from the explore and creates a prompt to the LLM model that will return an explore with the appropriate fields, filters, sorts and pivots rendered on the Extension.
 The user can select a Visualization and add it to a Dashboard.

 #### Workflow for Data Exploration with BQML Remote Models
 The current default implementation uses the native integration between BigQuery and LLM models using BQML Remote Models [https://cloud.google.com/bigquery/docs/generate-text]